 Location: Olare Motorogi Conservancy, bordering the Masai Mara.
 Olare Orok airtstrip is just a quarter of an hours drive away.

-Rooms: There are 6 en-suite luxury tents accommodating 2 guests per tent.
+Rooms: There are six en-suite luxury tents accommodating two guests per tent.
 There is one which can be turned in to a triple if required.
+All have bedside table and storage space for clothes and luggage.
 Each en-suite bathroom has a flush loo, safari (bucket) shower, and a washbasin with running cold water.
 The tents are fully insect proof, and each one has 24 hour solar-powered lighting.
 Every tent has a small veranda.

 Facilities: The lounge is equipped with a small reference library you are welcome to look through, and has plenty of comfy seating.
 The open sided dining tent overlooks the open savannah plains.
-A laundry service is also included in your stay.
 Camera and video batteries can be charged on the central system in the dining tent.
-The inverter system is backed up with a generator.
-There is a souvenir shop.
-Laundry is included.
+There is a souvenir shop selling clothes, maps and gifts.
+A laundry service is included in your stay.

 Dining: Meals are usually eaten outside weather permitting, but there is a dining tent for cover if needed.
 All meals and drinks are included.